Worker installing solar panels on rooftop using power drill.

 Efficiency

 The ratio of electrical energy output from a solar panel to the amount of sunlight it receives.
-Higher-efficiency panels can convert more sunlight into electricity.
+Higher-efficiency panels can convert more sunlight into electricity

 Regulations and financing

-Sustainable Energy Authority Ireland (SEAI)
+Sustainable Energy Authority of Ireland (SEAI)

 The governing body that provides grants and financial incentives to Irish businesses and homeowners looking to invest in solar power.